 Marrakesh may be quite busy and hectic, but it’s indeed one of the most beautiful Moroccan cities.
 As soon as you step into its pink colored Medina (Old Town), you’ll realize there’s something pretty magical about it.
-Just around the corner of the endless, busy souks you’ll find the serene gardens of the riads (guest houses) and the towering cafe terraces with the most spectacular views.
+Just around the corner of the endless, busy souks, you’ll find the serene gardens of riads (guest houses) and towering cafe terraces with the most spectacular views.
 Getting lost in Marrakesh is pretty easy, but that’s the only way to truly explore it.
-Even if you have no more than one day in Marrakesh to spend, you shouldn’t miss it for a world!
+Even if you have no more than one day in Marrakesh to spend, you shouldn’t miss it for the world!

 What’s the best time to visit Marrakesh?

-One Day in Marrakesh Itinerary:
+One Day in Marrakesh Itinerary

 Drink a fresh mint tea